 Inclusions:

-Upon arrival at the camp, meet an elephant mahout, be introduced to the elephants, and learn about their stories and daily lifestyles.
-Interact and play with the elephants under the supervision of their mahouts, forming a meaningful bond.
+Upon arrival at the camp, meet an elephant mahout, be introduced to the elephants, and learn about their stories and daily routines.
+Interact with the elephants under the supervision of their mahouts, forming a meaningful bond.
 Walk alongside them and watch them play in the mud pond.
 Learn how to communicate with them and prepare nutritious food and treats using various natural ingredients.
-You’ll also enjoy bathing and soaking the elephants in a large pond.
+You will also enjoy bathing and soaking the elephants in a large pond.
 Lunch will be served at the camp.
 (Note: The elephant activity is join-in.)

 In the late afternoon, return to Chiang Mai.